fe80Grau/ytdlp2STRM/README.md

 ## Service
 * LINUX: ytdlp2strm.service example service to run main.py with systemctl.
 * WINDOWS: MS-TASK-ytdlp2STRM.xml example scheduled task with schtasks.

+## Jellyfin / Emby integration
+ytdlp2STRM generates `.strm` files under the `strm_output_folder` configured in each plugin (`plugins/<media>/config.json`).
+Each `.strm` just contains a URL that points back to this service, so **Jellyfin/Emby must have access both to the STRM files and to the ytdlp2STRM HTTP server** (`http://<host>:5000` by default).

+Typical setup:
+1. Decide where the STRM files will live, e.g. `/media/Youtube` on Linux or `D:\media\Youtube` on Windows.
+2. Make sure that same path is the `strm_output_folder` value in `plugins/youtube/config.json` (and equivalent for Twitch/etc.).
+3. In Jellyfin/Emby create a **Library of type "Shows"** and point it to that folder (`/media/Youtube`).
+Do the same for Twitch if you use that plugin.
+4. Each channel becomes a Show, each year a Season, and each video an Episode (`Channel [ID]/Season {year}/S{year}E{XX} - Video title.strm`).
+5. In the ytdlp2STRM Youtube plugin config you can enable `jellyfin_integration` so the service triggers a scan of the configured `jellyfin_library_name` after new STRM files are written.
+Populate `jellyfin_base_url` and `jellyfin_api_key` accordingly.

+> If Jellyfin runs on a different host/container than ytdlp2STRM, the URL stored inside the `.strm` files (`http://127.0.0.1:5000/...` by default) must be reachable from that host.
+Change `ytdlp2strm_host` in `config/config.json` to the IP/DNS name the Jellyfin server can reach.

+## Troubleshooting
+* **`FileNotFoundError: [WinError 2] The system cannot find the file specified`** (or the equivalent on Linux/macOS) when opening a `direct` URL or running the plugin from the Dashboard: the service tried to run `yt-dlp` as a subprocess but could not find the binary on `PATH`.
+Install yt-dlp as a binary (see the Prerequisite section) and restart the ytdlp2STRM service.
+* **Cron runs but nothing happens / it always starts on the first channel**: usually a symptom of the previous point.
+Check `ytdlp2strm.log` for `FileNotFoundError` or `command not found: yt-dlp`.
+* **Dashboard › Run says `only python cli.py command can be executed from here`**: fixed in recent versions by resolving the interpreter server-side.
+If you still hit it, update to the latest version.
+* **Audio is in the wrong language even when `lang` is set**: YouTube videos with dubbed tracks default to the original.
+Recent versions add `-S lang:<lang>` automatically so the configured language is preferred.
+Update and restart.

 ## Credits
 [![GitHub - ShieldsIO](https://img.shields.io/badge/GitHub-ShieldsIO-42b983?logo=GitHub)](https://github.com/badges/shields)